thogr/bedede/README.md

 But, to give you an idea what Bedede is:

-* It's State-based.
+* It's a BDD-test framework.
+* It supports State-based tests.
 (That's very much like Model-based testing, but without the auto-generated tests)
+* But, it also supports "State-less" tests, e.g. unit tests.
-* It's a BDD-test framework.
-(But as a Java/Groovy API, i.e. without the textual story telling)
+* It's an API for writing BDD tests (i.e. without the textual story telling)
 * Hence, the BDD keyworks **given**, **when**, and **then** are methods in the API.
 * Designed by the assumption that BDD is really about describing transitions between states in a state machine.
+* Supports Selenium, Mockito, Hamcrest
+### State-based tests
+State-based tests is when you define the expected behavior of a system in terms of a state machine.
+That's just like model based testing.
+But in this frame work you define the states as classes, and it's actions as methods.
+The tests are the written as given-when-then rules.
 The `given(S1.class).when(it->it.action()).then(S2.class)` syntax defines an expected transition from state S1 to S2 when the `action()` is performed.
 As the `action()` method is defined in the S1 class it can only be performed in state S1.

 Example: